 In connection with the issuance of any debt securities, we do not intend to issue them pursuant to a trust indenture.
-However, if a trust indenture is requested by a placement agent, underwriter or broker-dealer as a condition of the financing, we will provide and enter into a trust indenture.
-If a trust indenture is entered into, we do not intend to register the trust indenture under the Trust Indenture Act of 1939 ("Trust Indenture Act") pursuant to an exemption.
-Under Section 304(a)(9) of the Trust Indenture Act, the Trust Indenture Act does not apply to any security which is to be issued under an indenture which limits the aggregate principal amount of securities at any time outstanding thereunder to \$10,000,000.
-We do not intend to issue debt securities, if any, pursuant to a trust indenture that will exceed \$10,000,000.
-If a trust indenture is entered into, we will file the trust indenture as an exhibit on Form 6-K before making any offer of debt securities.
+However, if a trust indenture is requested by a placement agent, underwriter or broker-dealer as a condition of the financing, we will provide and enter into a trust indenture unless we are required to register such trust indenture under the Trust Indenture Act of 1939 ("Trust Indenture Act") in which we will pass on the financing under this registration statement.
+Any trust indenture that we may enter into will be exempt from registration under Section 304(a)(9) of the Trust Indenture Act and Rule 4a-3 promulgated thereunder, which provides for an exemption for debt securities in which the aggregate principal amount of outstanding will not exceed \$10,000,000 in the aggregate during a 36-month period.
+We will not issue debt securities, if any, pursuant to a trust indenture that will exceed \$10,000,000 in the aggregate at any one time during a 36-month period.
+If a trust indenture is entered into, we will file the indenture as an exhibit on Form 6-K before making any offer of debt securities.